Assam Engineering College: Campus Issue

-Despite of being a premier technical college, AEC does not have closed campus and there has been a rising demand from the student and faculty community for a closed campus.
+Despite being a premier technical college, AEC does not have a closed campus and there has been a rising demand from the student and faculty community for a closed campus.
 But due to negligence of state government and college higher authority this demand has not been fulfilled.
-Students face severe threat from the local community and regular incidence of truffle between local community and students is pretty common.
+Students face severe threat from the local community and regular incidents of trouble between the local community and students is common.